mediremi/arcee/README.md

 The `Object` returned will be a copy of the object passed to `arcee.set`.

-### addExtension(ext, parser)
+### addExtension(ext, parser, passFileLocation)
-Arcee supports TOML, YAML and JSON by default.
+Arcee supports TOML, YAML, CommonJS and JSON by default.
 If you would like to add support for more markup languages, use this method.

 #### `ext` (String)